 “Each season has its fruit.”

-While Mr. Trinh has been able to find many Vietnamese ingredients and dishes in North Carolina, some foods remain difficult to find.
-He specifically notes that certain Northern Vietnamese specialties, like nem (Hanoi-style spring rolls), are not as widely available.
-Although Hà Nội-style cooking does exist in the U.S., it is not as prevalent as in Vietnam, where regional specialties are deeply embedded in daily life.
+While Trinh can find many Vietnamese ingredients and dishes in North Carolina, some foods remain difficult to access.
+He notes that certain Northern Vietnamese specialties, such as nem, or Hanoi-style spring rolls, are not as widely available.

 “Over the last 20 years, we have a lot more Vietnamese restaurants coming here, so it’s easier to get Vietnamese food now.”